ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

   trust to be placed in each source in case of a discrepancy.

 These components are illustrated in {{RIV-Reference-Configuration}}.

-A more-detailed taxonomy of terms is given in {{I-D.ietf-rats-architecture}}

 ~~~~
 +----------------+        +-------------+        +---------+--------+